MaciekBaron/PSPLUSTilesTheme/README.md

 The theme introduces the following changes:
 * Remove sliders
-* Show games as tiles
+* Show games as tiles rather than sliders/carousels
-* Sticky headers for game sections
+* Sticky headers for game sections on scoll
-* Allow to search for games
+* Game search

+## Demo

 ![alt text](pspdemo.gif)